manishadas01/Aquaswap/README.md

 * Ensure your Freighter wallet is on Testnet.
 * If transactions fail, ensure you have funded your account using `stellar keys fund`.

-## Demo & Screenshots
-(See `demo/` folder for videos and screenshots of the responsive interface and wallet integration).